The BruMan Group

 As one of the two founding partners of Brustein & Manasevit, PLLC, Mr. Manasevit established a law practice that addresses the legal issues involving educational institutions public, private, elementary and secondary, or post-secondary on the Federal level.
 He has appeared extensively before all tribunals of the U.S. Department of Education and regularly pursues Federal court review of unfavorable agency decisions.

 On the elementary and secondary level Mr. Manasevit has worked extensively on No Child Left Behind (NCLB).
 He has advised and trained schools, districts, states, and private providers throughout the nation on implementation of NCLB.
 He has regularly served as a keynote speaker at national and statewide organizations of Title I professionals.
 He regularly advises recipients of Title I on implementation issues.
 Mr. Manasevit co-authored a comprehensive manual on No Child Left Behind, and its predecessor, the Improving America’s Schools Act, and has provided editorial consultation on several revised editions.
-He has also written several articles on NCLB.

 Mr. Manasevit also has a nationally recognized reputation in the area of special education.
 He has represented schools and school districts across the country in complex special education matters.
 He regularly makes presentations to education groups on the requirements of this law.